Olaheavy2021/Olaheavy2021/README.md

 👋 Hi there!
 I'm Sunkanmi Olawuwo, a Full-Stack Developer passionate about building scalable web applications and exploring the latest in web technologies.

-🔧 I specialize in C#,.Net Core, Javascript, Nest.js, Angular and React, with a keen interest in developing performant backend systems and delightful front-end experiences.
+🔧 I specialize in C#,.Net Core, Typescript, Javascript, Nest.js, Angular and React, with a keen interest in developing performant backend systems and delightful front-end experiences.

 🌱 Currently learning about cloud-native architectures and diving deep into Kubernetes and Docker.